-I have always had a thing for folding cameras and own several.
-They sure look impressive, especially my giant No. 3A Autographic Kodak.
+I have always had a thing for folding cameras.
+They sure look impressive to me!
 But many of them either take film that hasn’t been made in decades, or are low-end cameras with limited capabilities.
 I wanted a usable, versatile shooter, so I went looking for a folder with a fast and well-regarded lens.
 I found it in the Kodak Monitor.

 The Monitor is near the pinnacle of Kodak folding cameras, second only to the rare and expensive (even now) Kodak Super Six-20.
 Produced from 1939 to 1948, versions were made for 616 and 620 film.
 Regular 620 Monitors came with an f/4.5 Kodak Anastigmat lens at 103 or 105 mm and a Kodamatic or Flash Kodamatic shutter that operated from 1/10 to 1/200 sec.